N-M-T/Pupil-Labs-Mocap-Trigger/README.md

 3. Run desired script and wait for 'Ready to start/stop mocap acquisition...'.
 Watch out for errors
 4. Calibrate your participant and start a Pupil Capture recording
-5. Start/stop a Vicon recording as appropriate.
+5. Start/stop a mocap recording as appropriate.
 6. **Important:** Use Ctrl+c to escape a script and close sockets (disconnecting the usb should also be fine)

 For timestamps and timestamps_wclock_sync, time stamps will be stored in the recording folder in a